MrToph/cmichelio/src/pages/releasing-my-first-eos-dapp/releasing-my-first-eos-dapp.md

 Each smart contract is tied to a corresponding EOS account that the smart contract is deployed to.
 This EOS account needs a specific amount of RAM to hold the smart contract's (webassembly) code and to store the database entries.
 There's only a limited amount of RAM available (64GB) and it's a free market.
 Meaning, the price is driven by supply and demand and has lately become interesting for speculators that drove the price up a lot.

-As of writing, buying 1 KB of RAM costs 0.32 EOS (7$).
+Back then, buying 1 KB of RAM costs 0.32 EOS.
 The latest price can be [checked on eos.feexplorer.io](https://eos.feexplorer.io/).
 This means **the size of the contract and its database** will directly determine how much developers need to pay for smart contracts.

 **How much RAM does an EOS smart contract need?**

 Estimating the amount of **RAM needed for the database** is pretty straightforward.
-It's exactly the amount of bytes all serialized data entries need which can be easily computed.
+It's proportional to the amount of bytes of your serialized data entries which can be easily computed.
 In my cases, this is the C++ struct I store for each new throne claim:

 ```cpp